-The symptoms of ovarian cysts, if present, may include:
+The signs and symptoms of ovarian cysts, if present, may include:

-- Pelvic pain — a constant or intermittent dull ache that may radiate to your lower back and thighs
+- Pelvic pain — a dull ache that may radiate to your lower back and thighs

 - Pelvic pain shortly before your period begins or just before it ends